f0rmat1k/bemy/README.md

 Result: called 'create' task and appear `some-block/some-block.css` and `some-block/some-block.js`.

 #### Options
 `-o` — to open the file after creation.
-This command configured in config.json in section `editor-open-command`.
+This command configured in `bemy.json` in section `editor-open-command`.
 Default value is `wstorm {{file-path}}:{{line-number}}`.
 See more details at below in section `Configuring`.;
 `-p [file list]` — file types list.
 Available following file types: `-p "css js deps priv bh"`.
 Also you can use short notation `p c j b d`.
-You can add you own file types and shortcuts at config.json.
+You can add you own file types and shortcuts into `bemy.json`.
 Also you can set file types with just enumeration before single options keys, e.g. `bemy c j -o -g`.

 Webstorm is required `-f [path]`.
 An example of using bemy with `external tools` of webstorm for the task of creation:
 ![](https://cloud.githubusercontent.com/assets/769992/6725632/0232f4ee-ce2e-11e4-942e-7845381663ed.png)